sergitnsr/sergitnsr/README.md

 - 🌏 A nomad traveler, having visited more than 20 countries.

 ### What I'm doing?
-- 💻 Working on [ARASHI](https://arashi.io), creating websites and developing enteprise-grade apps.
+- 💻 Part-time working on [ARASHI](https://arashi.io), creating websites.
-- 🌱 Learning InfoSec & Read Team.
+- 🌱 Learning Bash, sysadmin, automation & Red Teaming.

 ### What I'm interested in?
 - 📖 Reading sci-fi and dystopian novels.